jackthh/jackthh/README.md

 - 👋 Hi, I’m Jack
-- 🌱 As a game developer at present, Unity 3D is my working platform for most of time.
+- 🌱 As a game developer at present, Unity 3D is my working platform for most of the time.
 - 📫 Send an email to jack.truonghoanghiep@gmail.com if ya wanna contact me.
 <br/>Thank for attention